NicolaBernini/essentialist/README.md

 ### How to make a new version

-- Update the version number in `cmd/essentialist/FyneApp.toml`.
+- Update the version number in `cmd/essentialist/FyneApp.toml` and `cmd/essentialist/flatpak/io.github.essentialist_app.essentialist.yml`.
-- Create a tag like `v0.2.8` and push it.
+- Create a tag like `vX.Y.Z` and push it.
+Increment X.Y.Z according to the [versioning guidelines](./.github/CONTRIBUTING.md)